stormbeard/thesis/proposal/proposal.md

 ### Nutanix

-#### The Nutanix Solution

-Nutanix is a software company headquartered in San Jose, CA. The bundled hardware/software solution sold by Nutanix consists at least 3 servers that run an industry standard hypervisor (VMware ESXi, Microsoft Hyper-V, or Linux KVM).
+Nutanix is a software company headquartered in San Jose, CA. The bundled hardware/software solution sold by Nutanix consists of at least 3 servers that run an industry standard hypervisor (VMware ESXi, Microsoft Hyper-V, or Linux KVM).
 Storage I/O for the guests hosted on the hypervisor is sent to the Nutanix Controller VM (CVM) to be serviced [1].
-The figure below shows what a single node in a Nutanix cluster typically looks like:
+The figure below shows what a single node in a Nutanix cluster logically looks like:

 ![nutanix_solution](images/1/converged_platform.png "The Nutanix Solution")